kezoponk/robustcart.php/README.md

   <code>
     $_SESSION['cart'] = new Cart($nameToVariable, [<strong>Options for saving cart</strong>]);
   </code><br>
-  Leave options empty if you don't want cart saved in a file!
+  Simply leave options empty if you do not want cart saved in a file!
  </p>
 <br>